๐ŸงHistory of Modern Philosophy

 Causality

-- Custom and habit explain our belief in causation, not rational insight—this makes causal knowledge psychologically inevitable but philosophically unjustified
+• Custom and habit explain our belief in causation, not rational insight.
+After seeing the same sequence enough times, your mind automatically expects the effect when it sees the cause.
+This makes causal belief psychologically inevitable but philosophically unjustified.

-Compare: Rationalist vs. Empiricist views on causation—Spinoza and Leibniz believed causal connections were logically necessary and knowable through reason, while Hume argued causation is just a mental habit formed from repeated experience.
-This difference has massive implications for whether science gives us genuine knowledge or merely useful predictions.
+Compare: Rationalist vs. Empiricist views on causation: Spinoza and Leibniz believed causal connections were logically necessary and knowable through reason.
+Hume argued causation is just a mental habit formed from repeated experience.
+This difference has massive implications for whether science gives us genuine knowledge of how the world works or merely useful predictions based on observed patterns.

 Quick Reference Table